Raauhh/frames/README.md

 # frames
-Plugin that allows you to bring your images to Minecraft.
+A bukkit plugin and library that allows you to bring your images to Minecraft.